-This Plan does not apply to any applications, modifications, reviews or appeals for consent made before the date of commencement of this Plan.
-This includes an application for consent under Section 4.12, review under Section 8.2, modification under Section 4.55, Section 4.56 and Section 4.57 or appeal under Section 8.7, Section 8.23 of the EP&A Act.
+This Plan does not apply to any applications to:

+- carry out development under Part 4 of the EP&A Act, including development applications and complying development certificates, and - · modify consents which were made before the date of commencement of this Plan.
 For those proposals, the relevant contributions plan operating at the date the application was made applies.
 This includes applications where consent has been granted that includes a condition requiring the applicant to pay a development contribution under another development contributions plan but the applicant is yet to pay the contribution.